U.S. calls on Turkey to immediately release jailed philanthropist Osman Kavala

 The State Department urged Turkey to abide by a European Court of Human Rights ruling in late 2019 that Kavala be released.

-Reporting by Kanishka Singh in Bengaluru; Editing by Leslie Adler and Jane Wardell
+Reporting by Kanishka Singh in Bengaluru; Additional reporting by Tuvan Gumrukcu in Ankara; Editing by Leslie Adler and Jane Wardell

 Our Standards: The Thomson Reuters Trust Principles.